vladimirvivien/dapr-examples/README.md

 kind load docker-image ko.local/frontendsvc:latest --name dapr-cluster
 ```

-As an optional step, you can verify that the image is loaded into Kind's internal repository as follows (assuming dapr-cluster as a Kind cluster name):
+As an optional step, you can verify that the image is loaded into Kind's internal repository as follows (assuming `dapr-cluster` is a Kind cluster):

 ```
 docker exec -it dapr-cluster-control-plane crictl images